-- (iii) a finding substantiating the complaint and a recommendation either adopting the department's relief or remedy or proposing individual relief or remedy. - B. Step Two: Decision: - (1) The secretary or his or her designee may adopt the recommendation of the hearing officer or may reverse or modify the recommendation of the hearing officer.
-If the secretary or his or her designee modifies or reverses the recommendation of the hearing officer, he or she shall state the reasons for the decision. - (2) The secretary or his or her designee shall notify the persons described in paragraph 14.1.1.3 [now Paragraph (3) of Subsection A of 7.26.4.14 NMAC] of the decision in writing within 15 days of receipt of the recommendations of the hearing officer. - (3) The decision of the secretary or his or her designee is final and is not subject to judicial review.
-[09/07/94; 01/15/97; Recompiled 10/31/01]
+- (iii) a finding substantiating the complaint and a recommendation either adopting the authority's relief or remedy or proposing individual relief or remedy. - B. Step two: Decision: - (1) The secretary or the secretary's designee may adopt the recommendation of the hearing officer or may reverse or modify the recommendation of the hearing officer.
+If the secretary or the designee modifies or reverses the recommendation of the hearing officer, they shall state the reasons for the decision. - (2) The secretary or their designee shall notify the persons described in Paragraph (3) of Subsection A of 8.371.4.14 NMAC of the decision in writing within 15 days of receipt of the recommendations of the hearing officer. - (3) The decision of the secretary or the secretary's designee is final and is not subject to judicial review.

-7.26.4.15 SANCTIONS, CORRECTIVE ACTION OR RELIEF:
+8.371.4.15 SANCTIONS, CORRECTIVE ACTION OR RELIEF:

-- A. Sanction, corrective action or other relief for substantiation of a complaint may include a directive prohibiting any future violation, a corrective action plan that shall be implemented as a condition for the continuation of the service provider's contract or provider agreement and enforceable under terms of the contract or provider agreement, reimbursement or repayment by the service provider of a client's funds, recoupment by the department of a client's funds on behalf of the client, a requirement that the service provider take corrective or disciplinary action against an employee, or any other affirmative relief that is fair and just.
-Sanctions imposed under this regulation shall not include revocation or suspension of a license, denial of a license application, a monetary penalty, fine, compensatory damages (except reimbursement of client funds), or consequential or punitive damages except as may be specifically provided in the agreement between the service provider and the department. - B. In imposing sanctions, corrective action or other relief, the office, director or the secretary may consider prior substantiated complaints involving the service provider, if any, data from child protective services or adult protective services abuse or neglect reports, performance audit reviews, and the responsiveness of the service provider to prior remedial action imposed by the division or other authority. - C. If the complainant's allegation is substantiated and sanction or corrective action is imposed or other relief granted, the division may require that the service provider prepare and submit documents to the division or allow access to records necessary to demonstrate the service provider is in compliance with the provisions of the sanction, corrective action or other relief. - D. If the complaint is substantiated, the notice of final action shall state that the division may impose additional sanctions for failure of the service providers to comply with the decision and may impose sanctions, corrective action or other relief as provided in paragraph 15.1 [now Subsection A of 7.26.4.15 NMAC] in addition to the individual remedy or relief granted.
+- A. Sanction, corrective action or other relief for substantiation of a complaint may include a directive prohibiting any future violation, a corrective action plan that shall be implemented as a condition for the continuation of the service provider's contract or provider agreement and enforceable under terms of the contract or provider agreement, reimbursement or repayment by the service provider of a client's funds, recoupment by the authority of a client's funds on behalf of the client, a requirement that the service provider take corrective or disciplinary action against an employee, or any other affirmative relief that is fair and just.
+Sanctions imposed under this regulation shall not include revocation or suspension of a license, denial of a license application, a monetary penalty, fine, compensatory damages (except reimbursement of client funds), or consequential or punitive damages except as may be specifically provided in the agreement between the service provider and the authority. - B. In imposing sanctions, corrective action or other relief, the office, director or the secretary may consider prior substantiated complaints involving the service provider, if any, data from child protective services or adult protective services abuse or neglect reports, performance audit reviews, and the responsiveness of the service provider to prior remedial action imposed by the division or other authority. - C. If the complainant's allegation is substantiated and sanction or corrective action is imposed or other relief granted, the division may require that the service provider prepare and submit documents to the division or allow access to records necessary to demonstrate the service provider is in compliance with the provisions of the sanction, corrective action or other relief. - D. If the complaint is substantiated, the notice of final action shall state that the division may impose additional sanctions for failure of the service providers to comply with the decision and may impose sanctions, corrective action or other relief as provided in Subsection A of 8.371.4.15 NMAC in addition to the individual remedy or relief granted.

-7.26.4.16 ACTION OF THE DIVISION NOT EXCLUSIVE OF OTHER ACTION: The division shall cooperate with the department of health licensing and certification bureau, the long term care ombudsman, the children, youth and families department, the department of labor, and medicaid fraud unit, as appropriate, regarding any investigation, allegation or substantiated complaint.
-Any remedy imposed by the division for violation of department policy or regulation does not preclude other sanction or corrective action by other divisions of the department or preclude another agency or authority with jurisdiction over the subject matter from taking action arising from the same conduct, actions or omissions.
+8.371.4.16 ACTION OF THE DIVISION NOT EXCLUSIVE OF OTHER ACTION: The division shall cooperate with the health care authority licensing and certification bureau, the long term care ombudsman, the children, youth and families department, the department of labor, and medicaid fraud unit, as appropriate, regarding any investigation, allegation or substantiated complaint.
+Any remedy imposed by the division for violation of authority policy or regulation does not preclude other sanction or corrective action by other divisions of the authority or preclude another agency or authority with jurisdiction over the subject matter from taking action arising from the same conduct, actions or omissions.

-7.26.4.17 PUBLIC DISCLOSURE OF FINAL ACTIONS:
+8.371.4.17 PUBLIC DISCLOSURE OF FINAL ACTIONS: